Sydney Cricket Ground – Sydney Swans

 General Admission tickets for Adults start from around $32, while the highest value Category 1 tickets costing almost $80.
 There are discounts available for families, children and other eligible concessions.
 Be aware that if you choose to go the GA route only a small portion of the ground is dedicated for these tickets.
 Remember that parking, if applicable, and food, are also quite pricey, although fairly comparable to other major venues.

 In summary, a Swans game is expensive but don’t let that deter you.

 The SCG is a special place.
 Extra points are awarded for the Members Pavilion and Ladies Stands which are unique features in a major sporting venue and a constant reminder of the commitment the SCG Trust has to celebrating their history.
 The venue deserves credit for continuing to improve the spectator experience.
 The recent changes have also made the ground a better venue for AFL.
 There are numerous activities and stands throughout the venue for photo opportunities and fan engagement including access to the playing surface after the game.

-It's often said that Sydneysiders will only follow a team that is winning.
-While the Swans have struggled through some lean years, they have come out the other side a powerhouse of the AFL.
 A Swans game at the SCG is a must for any sports fan – an amazing atmosphere at one of the world’s great stadiums.